CybercentreCanada/CCCS-Yara/README.md

   -w, --warnings       This mode will ignore warnings and proceed with other
                        behaviors if the rule is valid.
   -s, --standard       This prints the YARA standard to the screen.
+  -st, --strict        This causes the cli to return a non-zero exit code for
+                       warnings.
   -i, --in-place       Modifies valid files in place, mutually exclusive with
                        -c.
   -c, --create-files   Writes a new file for each valid file, mutually